 In 2013, when the crisis was relatively young, our president Rich Stearns met 10-year-old Haya in Jordan.
-The poem and letter she read to him that day became a pivotal moment in his life: “Do you ever think of the children of Syria?”
+The song she sang to him that day became a pivotal moment in his life.
+She asked him, “Do you ever think of the children of Syria?”

 Hear from Rich about the impact of that moment, and three and a half years later, join us in reconnecting with Haya.

 * * *